Clergy Sex Abuse Lawsuits Against Churches

 Bringing a civil lawsuit for clergy sexual abuse can be stressful and very emotional for most victims.
 Before they decide whether to put themselves through the pain of a lawsuit, most victims want to know how much compensation they can reasonably expect and what their chances of winning will be.

 Civil lawsuits involving sexual abuse by priests or church members tend to have very high potential value as long as there are no legal obstacles to the claim (e.g., the statute of limitations) and there is a viable religious organization to name as a defendant.
 Based on prior verdicts and reported settlements, the average value of a good clergy sexual abuse lawsuit is around $275,000 to $350,000.
 Depending on the circumstance of the cases, however, the value can potentially be much higher.
+It is not uncommon to see settlements in the millions.
+The average settlement is misleading because there are many settlements in cases that are past the statute of limitation and the average payouts in those cases are markedly lower.

 The other good thing about clergy sex abuse lawsuits is that they tend to settle more frequently than other types of cases.
 If the plaintiff has valid claims (i.e., there is reliable evidence that the alleged abuse actually occurred) most churches will be very eager to settle and avoid negative publicity.
 These cases very rarely go to trial.